developingAlex/react-api-stockprice-app/README.md

     ```javascript
     import { fetchQuoteForStock } from './api/iex';
     ```
-1. Add the following code to the App.js file just above the `class App ...` line:
+1. The following code added to the App.js file just above the `class App ...` line can help us to test our function if you console log it:
     ```javascript
     fetchQuoteForStock('nflx')
       .then((res) => {//using .then because the request will take some time to fetch